Gabriel loves to cook all kinds of foods, from baking to a full roast dinner and, of course, burgers.

 - Good quality hard cheese and sliced brown bread with tomato or onion chutney.

-- Homemade milk shakes (blitz your favourite fruit with whole milk adding crushed ice if desired).
+- Homemade milkshakes (blitz your favorite fruit with whole milk adding crushed ice if desired).

-- Homemade fruit pops (make them at the weekend and pop in the freezer for ease).
+- Homemade fruit pops (make them at the weekend and pop them in the freezer for ease).